 On any given day, we could have 20,000 students, faculty, staff, auxiliary personnel, and visitors traveling to and from the Wright State University Dayton and Lake campuses.
 Plans and procedures have been developed to address cancellations and closures due to existing or anticipated severe winter weather conditions.
 Please review the following pages for more information about Winter Weather Emergencies at Wright State and how you can prepare for the next severe winter storm.

-Wright State Alert!, Wright State's emergency notification system, offers multiple channels for alerting you to cancellations and closures due to severe winter weather.
+Wright State Alert!, Wright State's emergency notification system offers multiple channels for alerting you to cancellations and closures due to severe winter weather.
 You can also sign up to receive alert text and/or voice messages.

 Getting to and from campus during severe winter conditions can be challenging.
 The safest choice is to avoid traveling until the threat has passed.
 If you don’t have that option, or if you simply choose to travel despite the winter weather, learn more about current winter storm conditions and related safety rules.
 Learn more about personal preparedness for winter weather.